sorohan/graph-builder/markdown/graph-builder.valuegraphbuilder.from.md

 Returns a [ValueGraphBuilder](./graph-builder.valuegraphbuilder.md) initialized with all properties queryable from `graph`<!-- -->.

-<p>The "queryable" properties are those that are exposed through the [ValueGraph](./graph-builder.valuegraph.md) interface, such as ValueGraph.isDirected<!-- -->.
-Other properties, such as expectedNodeCount<!-- -->, are not set in the new builder.
+<p>The "queryable" properties are those that are exposed through the [ValueGraph](./graph-builder.valuegraph.md) interface, such as [BaseGraph.isDirected](./graph-builder.basegraph.isdirected.md)<!-- -->.
+Other properties, such as [ValueGraphBuilder.expectedNodeCount](./graph-builder.valuegraphbuilder.expectednodecount.md)<!-- -->, are not set in the new builder.

 **Signature:**
 ```javascript